Exploiting Spatiotemporal Properties for Efficient Event-Driven Human Pose Estimation: Experiment

 \subsection{Ablation Study}

 We performed an ablation study on PointNet to test our modules.
-As shown in Table~\ref{tab:abaltion}, adding the temporal modeling module improves both 2D and 3D pose estimation, reducing MPJPE$_{2D}$ and MPJPE$_{3D}$ by 3.0\% and 3.1\%.
+As shown in Table~\ref{tab:abaltion}, when only the spatial Sobel-based edge enhancement (S) is introduced, the performance also improves compared to the baseline.
+Adding the temporal modeling module (T) improves both 2D and 3D pose estimation, reducing MPJPE$_{2D}$ and MPJPE$_{3D}$ by 3.0\% and 3.1\%.
 This shows that modeling temporal dependencies helps capture richer spatiotemporal features and improves keypoint accuracy.
-Adding Spatial Sobel-based edge enhancement brings further improvements (about 0.4\%), indicating that edge cues provide clearer structure to complement temporal modeling and enhance keypoint localization accuracy.
+Combining both modules (T + S) achieves the best performance, further improving the results by about 0.4\%.
+This indicates that edge cues provide clearer structure to complement temporal modeling and enhance keypoint localization accuracy.